 We believe that this paradigm has allowed violence and oppression to be rationalized and made law.
 The othering of the earth creates the conditions for the othering of all bodies that do not conform to the ideals of reason.
 This includes the bodies of women, children, people of color, indigenous people, trans, queer, and differently abled humans.
 This also includes the bodies of other species, plants, animals, and the waters, rocks, and soils that we are inextricably linked with.
 This process of othering creates hierarchies of value, meaning, and agency that consistently privileges some lives over others and creates the conditions for subjugation, oppression, slavery, pollution, and war.

 We believe that dismantling these hierarchies is of paramount significance in this critical time.
 We believe we must address this a-priori othering to begin to dismantle the capitalist cult of individualism that has led to this moment of crisis.
-We must begin to see ourselves as part of an entire organism- not in an abstract or spiritual way- but in a way that is in fact based in science, reason, and the hard facts of the conditions of our existence as a species on this planet.
+We must begin to see ourselves as part of an entire organism- not in an abstract way- but in through a frame based in science, reason, and the true conditions of our existence as a species on this planet.

 The Burl Concentrate refers to a method by which certain species of trees focus their energy to enable new growth when the external parts have been destroyed by fire.
 A typical example of this is the Roof’s Manzanita.